MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-add-media-attachments.md

 A message exchange between user and bot can contain media attachments (e.g., image, video, audio, file).
-The `Attachments` property of the `Activity` object contains an array of `Attachment` objects that represent the media attachments and [rich cards](~/dotnet/bot-builder-dotnet-add-rich-card-attachments.md) attached to the message.
+The `Attachments` property of the `Activity` object contains an array of `Attachment` objects that represent the media attachments and rich cards within to the message.

 > [!NOTE]
 > For information about how to add rich cards to messages, see